airbytehq/airbyte/docs/contributing-to-airbyte/developing-on-kubernetes.md

 ## Completely resetting a local cluster

-If you are in a dev environment on a local cluster only running Airbyte and want to start completely from scratch, you can use the following command to destroy everything on the cluster:
+In most cases, running `kubectl delete -k kube/overlays/dev` is sufficient to remove the core Airbyte-related components.
+However, if you are in a dev environment on a local cluster only running Airbyte and want to start **completely from scratch** (removing all PVCs, pods, completed pods, etc.), you can use the following command to destroy everything on the cluster:

 ```bash